Debra Nipp OTR/L, C-AAIs

 Pediatric Occupational Therapist

 Debra has been practicing pediatric occupational therapy since 2000.
 She has been the co-owner/director of a private practice since 2014 and founded PlaySpace Therapy in 2018.
 Debra has post-graduate training in Sensory Integration Theory and specializes in treating children with sensory processing disorder.
 She is certified in the administration of the Sensory Integration and Praxis Test (SIPT) and the Perceptual Enrichment Program.
 She is also certified in the Zones of Regulation, Integrated Listening Systems, Therapeutic Listening, Handwriting Without Tears, Sequential Oral Sensory (SOS) approach to feeding, Bal-a-Vis X, and Matsugova Nuerosensorimotor Reflex Integration (MNRI) Method.
 She received her Bachelors of Science in Occupational Therapy from the University of Puget Sound.
+Debra is also a certified animal assisted intervention specialist.
 Debra has a passion for working with children with sensory processing disorder, visual perceptual challenges, motor skill delays, handwriting, and learning disorders.
-When not at work, you can find Debra spending time with her three kids.
+When not at work, you can find on the farm caring for the animals and spending time with her three kids.

 Clinic Co-Director